IramiJ/platformer/README.md

 ---

+## 🎯 Motivation

+This project was built to gain a deeper understanding of how real-time systems work under the hood, including game loops, entity management, and performance constraints.

+---

-## What I learned
+## 📚 What I learned

+* Designing and structuring real-time systems
-- Designing and managing a custom game loop
+* Building a custom game loop and entity system
-- Implementing physics and collision systems without a game engine
+* Implementing physics and collision handling without a game engine
-- State- and timer-based gameplay logic (enemy AI, damage handling)
-- Structuring and refactoring a growing Python codebase
-- Separating game logic, assets, and data (JSON-based levels)
+* Refactoring to reduce coupling and improve maintainability
+* Managing game state and timing logic
-- Debugging real-time systems and gameplay bugs
+* Debugging complex real-time interactions

+---

-## Planned Improvements
+## 🔮 Planned Improvements

-- Checkpoints and level transitions
+* Checkpoints and level transitions
-- UI menus (pause, game over, win screen)
+* UI menus (pause, game over, win screen)
-- Save/load system
+* Save/load system
-- Audio system (sound effects and music)
+* Audio system (sound effects and music)
-- Further enemy behaviors and polish
+* Additional enemy behaviors and polish